Hescorlpioanl/Hescorlpioanl.github.io/_posts/Security/2021-11-5-Vulnversity-TryHackMe.md

 ![](https://0xghazy.files.wordpress.com/2021/11/m2-2.png?w=1024)

 Thus, we will be able to hack the Vulnversity machine from TryHackMe.
 I hope that you have benefited from this write-up.
 If you like it, let me know in the comments, and help me spread it by sharing it with those who are interested.
-Thank you for reading, See you in other writeups, my friend. sallam 💙
+Thank you for reading, See you in another writeup, my friend. salaam 💙